 Consequently, in the case of Uruguay during the period of analysis, workers in the upper side of the distribution instead of workers in the middle of the distribution were more likely to experience negative wage changes as the "routine" tasks they used to perform could be executed by computer technologies, while workers at the lower middle of the distribution were the most positively affected by automation, indicating a non-substitution effect of their task by technology.
 Therefore, for the Uruguayan case the effect of automation and the consequences predicted by the "routinization hypothesis" seems to be displaced toward the right of the wage distribution.
-These may occur due to the different share of occupations in Uruguay compared to developed countries' labor markets, as well as to a difference in the degree of automation of task in those markets compare to Uruguay's.33
+These may occur due to the different share of occupations in Uruguay compared to developed countries a swell as to a difference in the degree of automation of task in those markets compare to Uruguay (s.30)

 Besides, contrary to FFL (2011) the information content of tasks tends to increase inequality along the whole range of the distribution during both decades while, the automation content of task has a positive impact in reducing inequality, mainly due to its negative impact on the upper middle of the distribution rather than at the lower end.
-Looking at the Gini index, as a summary measure of inequality, we find that technology contributes to reduce inequality due to the impact of the automation content of tasks.
+Looking at the Gini index, as a